 Here’s how to ripen avocados quickly using this method:

-- Fill the bottom of the paper bag with two inches of flour.
+- Fill the bottom of the paper bag with 2 inches of flour.

 - Then, place the avocados on top of the flour.

-No apples, bananas, or even flour at hand?
+No apples, bananas, or even flour on hand?
 It’s alright!
-You just need a paper bag to quicken the ripening process:
+Make avocados ripen faster using only a paper bag: